harrelfe/blogdown/content/post/hteview.markdown

 * [Inter‐individual differences in weight change following exercise interventions: a systematic review and meta‐analysis of randomized controlled trials](https://doi.org/10.1111/obr.12682) by Williamson, Atkinson, Batterham
 * [Evaluation of differences in individual treatment response in schizophrenia spectrum disorders: A meta-analysis](https://jamanetwork.com/journals/jamapsychiatry/article-abstract/2735440) by Winkelbeiner, Leucht, Kane et al.
+* [The efficacy and heterogeneity of antipsychotic response in schizophrenia: A meta-analysis](https://www.nature.com/articles/s41380-019-0502-5) by McCutcheon et al.
 * [What are the chances for personalized treatment with depression?](https://osf.io/2cqmf) by Plöderl and Hengartner
 * [Does evidence support the high expectations placed in precision medicine?
 A bibliographic review](https://f1000research.com/articles/7-30) by Cortés et al.